 Note

-Timescale divides time into potential chunk ranges, based on the chunk_time_interval.
+Timescale Cloud divides time into potential chunk ranges, based on the chunk_time_interval.
 If data exists for a potential chunk range, that chunk is created.

 In practice, this means that the start time of your earliest chunk doesn't necessarily equal the earliest timestamp in your hypertable.
 Instead, there might be a time gap between the start time and the earliest timestamp.
 This doesn't affect your usual interactions with your hypertable, but might affect the number of chunks you see when inspecting it.